 The information below are items that may need to be addressed when a loved one passes.
 This is a general list and does not cover all items.
-For questions and more information please call or email us.
+For questions and more information please Email Us or call us at 616-887-1761.

 Claims should be filed within the month of death or the following month at the nearest Social Security Administration office.
 Claims for the lump sum death benefit must be filed within two years after death or benefits will not be honored.
 The is no charge for the Administration’s assistance in the filing of claim papers.
 The Social Security Administration requires the following information: